angle6460/Conways-Game-of-life/README.md

 2. **Simulation Controls:**
     - The simulation will run at the speed you choose.
     - The current generation number is displayed on the screen.

-## Key Features

-- **Interactive Grid:** You can manually select which cells to toggle between alive and dead states before starting the simulation.
-- **Customizable:** You can choose the cell size, grid dimensions, and simulation speed.
-- **Real-time Display:** The grid updates in real-time as the simulation progresses, with the current generation displayed on the screen.